decred/dcrtime/api/v1/api.md

 	`results`

-	results is a list of integers reprsenting the result for each digest.
+	results is a list of integers representing the result for each digest.
 See #Results for details on return codes.

 #### `Verify`